 Frostbite happens when the body's survival mechanisms kick in during extremely cold weather.
-To protect the vital inner organs, the body cuts circulation to your extremities: feet, hands, nose, etc., which eventually freeze.
+To protect the vital inner organs, the body cuts circulation to the extremities: feet, hands, nose, etc., which eventually can freeze.
 To avoid frostbite, stay inside during severe cold, especially when the windchill is -50°F or below.
 If you must go out, try to cover every part of your body: ears, nose, toes and fingers, etc. Mittens are better than gloves.
 Keep your skin dry.
 Stay out of the wind when possible.
 Drink plenty of fluids since hydration increases the blood's volume, which helps prevent frostbite.
-Avoid caffeine, alchohol and cigarette.
-Caffeine constricts blood vessels, preventing warming of your extremities.
-Alcohol reduces shivering, which helps keep you warm.
+Avoid caffeine, alcohol and cigarettes.
+Caffeine constricts blood vessels, preventing the warming of your extremities.
+Alcohol reduces shivering, which is the body's way of helping to keep you warm.
 Cigarettes shut off the blood flow to your hands.
 Below are indicators of frostbite:

 - First degree: Ice crystals are forming on your skin.

 - Second degree: Skin begins to feel warm even though it is not yet defrosted.

 - Third degree: Skin turns red, pale or white.

 - Fourth degree: Pain lasts for more than a few hours and skin color may begin turning dark blue or black.
 See a doctor immediately if these symptoms arise.
 Gangrene is a real threat.